wasp-lang/haskell-handbook/forall.md

 The simplest extension is `ExplicitForAll`, which allows you to explicitly write `forall` (as we did above).
 This is not useful on its own though, since as we said above, explicitly writing `forall` doesn't change anything, it was already implicitly there.

-However, there are other extensions that make use of `forall` keyword, and these are: `ScopedTypeVariables`, `RankNTypes` and `ExistentialQuantification`.
+However, there are other extensions that make use of `forall` keyword, like: `ScopedTypeVariables`, `RankNTypes`, `ExistentialQuantification`.
 All these extensions automatically enable `ExplicitForAll` extension, which means you don't need to enable it yourself when using any of these.
 There is also `TypeApplications` extension which interacts with `forall` and in that case you might want to use `ExplicitForAll` with it.

-Since `forall` is useful only when used with at least one of these extensions, let's take a look at how it is used in each one of those!
+Since `forall` is useful only when used with extensions, let's take a look at how it is used in each one of those!

 ## `forall` and extension [ScopedTypeVariables](https://ghc.readthedocs.io/en/latest/glasgow_exts.html#lexically-scoped-type-variables)